 Before an application can use the functions of a specific module subservice, it must use the CSSM_ModuleAttach function to request that OCSF attach to the module's subservice.
 On the first attach, OCSF verifies the integrity of the service provider module prior to loading the module.
 Loading the module initiates a call to an operating system (OS-specific) entry point in the module.
 On registration, the service provider module registers its tables of service function pointers with OCSF and receives the application's memory management upcalls.
 OCSF then uses the module function table to call the module's Initialize function to confirm version compatibility and calls the module's EventNotify function to indicate that an attach operation is occurring.
-Once these steps have successfully completed, OCSF returns a module handle to the application that uniquely identifies the pairing of the application thread to the module subservice instance.
-The application uses this handle to identify the module subservice in future function calls.
+Once these steps have successfully completed, OCSF returns a module subservice instance.
+The application uses this handle to identify the application thread to the module subservice in future function calls.
 The module subservice uses the handle to identify the calling application.
 OCSF notifies the module of subsequent attach requests from the application by using the module's EventNotify function.
 Subsequent attach operations do not require integrity verification.